chadbramwell/write_a_c_compiler/README.md

     * assumed order of parameters from AST to GEN/INTERP.
 This mostly came into play when writing the code for a new section by copying and pasting another section. (ex: while vs do-while. swapped condition and body but forgot to swap indicies into array)
     * ASM generated is really verbose and wasteful.
 I should take a hard look at redoing this generation.
 The output of the simplified "use rax for everything" has been frustrating to read the asm when I have bugs.
     * AST Nodes are simply new'ed and never tracked/freed.
 This could be faster and easier to reclaim memory if I wrote a slab allocator.
 I also setup nodes on the stack prior to copying to a new'ed chunk of memory with the (most likely misguided) thinking that stack + copying would be faster than allocating and writing to.
+* 9/19/2019 - STAGE 9 _INPROGRESS_
+  * Lex of comma done but need to get params/args and such working in AST.
+  * Took a tangent to rewrite my ASTNode data structure.
+Now it's a union of all my types and we no longer depend on std::vector.

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: